 We believe that our product features and functionality are key differentiators of our offerings.
 We intend to continue to invest in research and development, particularly regarding the functionality of our platform, to sustain and advance our product leadership.
 For instance, in 2019 we released our data analytics and scheduling products, and in 2020 we released our compensation management product.
-As a result of these and other product launches, we have increased the total list PEPM for our full suite of products to \$35 as of July 2020 from \$29 as of June 2019.
-Our effective PEPM was \$15.34 and \$14.59 for the nine months ended March 31, 2021 and 2020, respectively, and \$14.25, \$13.65 and \$13.15 for the fiscal year ended June 30, 2020, the Successor 2019 Period and the Predecessor 2019 Period, respectively.
+As a result of these and other product launches, we have increased the total list PEPM for all of our offerings from \$29 through June 2019 to \$35 as of July 2020.
 Our ability to innovate and introduce competitive new products is dependent on our ability to recruit and retain top technical talent and invest in research and development initiatives.